b4nst/turbobanst-layout/README.md

 ### About <kbd>CAPSLOCK</kbd>

 Choice has been made to remove (or at least send it to an *fn layout*) the caps lock key.
 Why is that ?
 Because average usage of the caps lock key for chill people is very low.
-It would be more convenient, as first implemented in [Colemak layout](https://colemak.com) to replace the caps lock key bey a second - left handed - backspace.
+It would be more convenient, as first implemented in [Colemak layout](https://colemak.com) to replace the caps lock key by a second - left handed - backspace.

+### No physical changes

+Although the ergonomics of a classic computer keyboard is questionable, the goal here is not to reevent a physical keyboard.
+The base of the layout will be a 60% ansi (61 keys) keyboard, to be compatible with most of the keyboards currently on the market.

 ## Data analysis